Hygeia: The Greek Goddess of Health

 Asclepius’ Sanctuaries and Hygeia

 Asclepius’ presence within Greek mythology as a significant healing power evolved to the point where he was thought to have untraditional capabilities.
 His talents continued to grow out of the box; in fact, he had supposedly achieved the ability to revive the dead.
-This caused the Olympian gods to grow envious and daddy Zeus to strike him with a lightning bolt to warn him of his place.
+This caused the Olympian gods to grow envious and Zeus to strike him with a lightning bolt to warn him of his place.

 Hygeia, too, was closely associated with the Greek god of medicine.
 As his daughter, she was responsible for expanding upon her father’s work.
 Due to a sudden interest in maintaining good hygiene after the plague, Hygeia and (mainly) Asclepius were dedicated to certain sanctuaries and sanatoriums to carry on their torch.